ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   kubectl exec -it mongo-sts-0 -- mongo

   # Initiate a replica set with the available MongoDB servers/pods "mongo-sts-0", "mongo-sts-1", & "mongo-sts-2"
-  # "mongo-sts-0" will be set as the primary node, while the other will be set as secondary nodes
+  # "mongo-sts-0" will be set as the primary instance, while the other will be set as secondary instances
   rs.initiate(
      {
         _id: "rs0",